ninaricci29/CSC290Pacdude/README.md

 For the README, I wrote a detailed description of the game outlining what the game is and its rules.
 As for the code, I wrote an interface class Actor that contains the method move().
 I also fully implemented the subclass Player()  that inherits the move() method.
 For the Game class, I implemented an initializer that initialized all the variables that are essential in this class.
 I also implemented the method load_map which requires a text file that represents a level of the game containing unique symbols.
 I also created a Main.py that initializes the Game() and runs the main application.

+### Saad

+Displayed the Gameplay Screenshot section, which illustrated the visuals of our game including what each of them represents and wrote the licensing information.
+Created the initial map.txt which is basically the map used in our level created to add and remove methods for each of the various actor classes, added a map setup method which sets up the visuals components of our game, added a method to check if the game has been won and if the game is over, added the on_init(), on_event and close_game() method as well to further help with running our game.

 ## License Information
 -The MIT License (MIT)